 Every Collective that receives or pays out money needs a fiscal host because they need to connect the host's bank account, Stripe account, and PayPal account to activate Open Collective’s payment features.
-If you already have a legal company set up, or you are comfortable taking on the responsibility as an individual, you can fiscally host your own Collective.
+If you already have a legal company set up, or you are comfortable taking on the responsibility as an individual, you can create your own independent collective.
 If not, you can join an existing host.

 If you already set up a profile for your collective, you can also apply wtihin your Collective's Settings -> Fiscal Host.